Stutter (album): Composition

 Musically, Stutter's has been described as folk rock.
 James initially wanted to title the album Lost Innocence, before deciding on Stutter.
 In retrospect, Glennie said the band were making the songs sound "needlessly complex", which he attributed to working on them for a long time.
 The album's opening track, "Skullduggery", talks about insects eating peoples' brains.
 Its subtext dealt with possession; Booth explained he was adamant that he would "go mad before [I turn] thirty".
 Booth wrote "Scarecrow", a song with a 6/8 time signature, in 1983, having been inspired by Patti Smith; it includes a reference to the biblical figure Joshua.
 "Johnny Yen" is a satirical jab at the concepts of outsider music and being a tortured artist.
 The band had a different song with a similar lyrical theme, which was improvised live despite being unfinished; "Johnny Yen" was inspired by having seen Iggy Pop live.
-Booth wrote the lyrics in the back of their touring van, with Whelan offering one of two lines.
+Booth wrote the lyrics in the back of their touring van, with Whelan offering one or two lines.

 "Summer Song" is about reincarnation and people who damage the planet for the sake of progress.
 It is followed by "Really Hard", which talks about being misunderstood.
 Booth referred to the former as one of their first "journey" tracks—songs that do not follow particular structures; they had worked on it over the course of a few years.
 Booth considered "Billy's Shirts" one of the band's "stranger experiments in song", inspired by "Rock Lobster" (1978) by the B-52's.
-"Why So Close" is a pseudo-protest track about the questionable choice of working with nuclear energy.
+"Why So Close" is a pseudo-protest track about the Cold War risk of nuclear annihilation.
 It is an acoustic remake of the Jimone track "Fire So Close" that placed an emphasis on Booth's lyrics and Whelan's piano playing, which contrasted with Jimone's version of a full-band punk sound.
 The closing track, "Black Hole", talks about the mind being one's worst enemy, and features some of Booth's earliest lyrics.